 Also see the DataflowThroughput Sample project, which generates and benchmarks a large amount of dataflow traffic.

-Each pair of linked (upstream output and downstream input) ports has a specific BufferCapacity, which is the recommended or maximum number of rows when sending or taking rows synchronously in batches, to or from the ports (instead of asynchronously or row by row).
+Each pair of linked (upstream output and downstream input) ports have a specific BufferCapacity, which is the recommended and maximum number of rows when sending or taking rows synchronously in batches, to or from the ports (instead of either asynchronously or row by row).